Man charged, arrested in Tulsa's third homicide; police say victim was shot in self-defense

-A Tulsa man was arrested and charged in the death of his apparent partner in crime on Wednesday; the city's third homicide victim this year.
+A Tulsa man was arrested and charged in the death of his apparent partner in crime on Wednesday.

 Corban Payne, 22, faces charges of felony first-degree murder, attempted robbery with a dangerous weapon and possession of a firearm after juvenile adjudication in the death of Johnny Lee Dean.

-Dean, also 22, was shot multiple times at a south Tulsa apartment complex early Monday while allegedly attempting to rob a man with Payne, according to a probable cause affidavit.
+Dean, also 22, was shot multiple times at a south Tulsa apartment complex early Monday while attempting to rob a man with Payne, police said in a probable cause affidavit.
 Dean later died at a hospital.

-Officers responded to a south Tulsa apartment complex in the 1000 block of E 66th Pl. about 1:40 a.m. on report of a shooting and found Payne at the front gate kneeling over Dean, who suffered multiple gunshot wounds to his torso, and attempting to save him, the affidavit states.
+When police arrived at an apartment complex in the 1000 block of East 66th Place about 1:40 a.m., Payne was at the front gate kneeling over Dean, who had multiple gunshot wounds to his torso, and attempting to save him, the affidavit states.

-Payne reportedly told the officer on scene that he didn't know what had happened, and the officer took over caring for Dean before emergency medical responders arrived and took him to a hospital.
+Payne reportedly said he didn't know what had happened, and the officer took over caring for Dean before emergency medical responders arrived and took him to a hospital.

-In interviews with multiple witnesses, detectives determined that a man had gone to the complex to retrieve his belongings from an ex-girlfriend's apartment, and Payne was allegedly inside the apartment at the time.
+In interviews with multiple witnesses, detectives determined that a man had gone to the complex to retrieve his belongings from an ex-girlfriend's apartment and that Payne was inside the apartment at the time.

 After he left, witnesses heard several gunshots and "went outside knowing that victim Johnny just called asking for the code to enter the complex," the affidavit reads.